ircv3/ircv3-specifications/extensions/extended-isupport.md

 As usual, servers can update or delete existing values by sending additional `RPL_ISUPPORT` messages in a `draft/isupport` batch after the initial batch.

+### Append syntax for list-valued tokens

+When the `draft/extended-isupport` capability is enabled, the syntax of an `RPL_ISUPPORT` token is extended to:

+    token       =  ( key "+=" value )           ; append form
+                /  ( key "=" value )            ; replacement form
+                /  ( key )                      ; flag form
+                /  ( "-" key )                  ; deletion form

+The `+=` delimiter is treated atomically and MUST NOT be split across two tokens.

+The append form is defined as byte-wise concatenation.
+The client performs no interpretation of either the current value or the appended chunk; it simply appends the bytes of `value` to whatever bytes are currently held for `key`.
+Any structural delimiter required by the token's grammar (such as a separating comma) MUST be included by the server inside the appended `value`.
+To extend a non-empty comma-separated list, for example, the server sends the appended chunk with a leading comma:

+    KEY=foo,bar,baz
+    KEY+=,qux,quux,corge

+producing the final value `foo,bar,baz,qux,quux,corge`.

+The `+=` form has meaning only for `RPL_ISUPPORT` tokens whose value grammar is explicitly defined to permit it.
+A token specification that wishes to permit `+=` MUST state so explicitly, and MAY constrain behaviour beyond byte-wise concatenation (for example, the semantics of appending an element that is already present, or how wildcard or exclusion markers in the token's grammar combine across appended chunks).

+For tokens whose specification does not permit `+=`, a server MUST NOT send the `+=` form.
+A client receiving `+=` for a token whose grammar is unknown to it, or whose specification does not permit `+=`, SHOULD ignore the append; it MUST NOT interpret it as a replacement.

+Processing rules apply token-by-token to the value the client currently
+holds:

+- `KEY=value` sets the value to `value`, replacing any prior value.
+- `KEY+=value` sets the value to the byte-wise concatenation of the current value and `value`.
+If no value is currently held (the token has not been advertised in this session, or was deleted), the result is simply `value`; the server is responsible for emitting the appended chunk without a leading separator in that case.
+- `-KEY` removes the value entirely; a subsequent `KEY+=value` then behaves as in the unset case above.
+- `KEY+=` (append form with an empty value) is a no-op.

+Multiple `+=` tokens for the same key MAY appear within a single `RPL_ISUPPORT` reply, across multiple replies, and across batches.
+The order of concatenation is the order in which the tokens are received.

+A server that can fit a token's value in a single `RPL_ISUPPORT` line SHOULD continue to use the plain `=` form.
+A server MUST NOT use `+=` to clients that have not negotiated `draft/extended-isupport`.

 ## Examples

 Enabling the capability: